The Best Indoor Play Spaces for Long Island Toddlers

-At most of these locations, children ages 5 and younger are the primary focus and can play freely without being knocked down or bumped into by older crowds.
+At most of these locations, children ages 5 and younger are the primary focus and can play freely without fear of being knocked down or bumped into by older crowds.
 They also offer age-appropriate equipment and activities for toddlers.

 Bounce!
-Trampoline Sports — Syosset
+Family Entertainment Center — Syosset

 This facility features a separate toddler area with small bounce houses.
-At Toddler Time, little ones ages 2-6 can jump and play without worry, and look for guest appearances by their favorite characters.
+At Toddler Time, little ones ages 2-6 can jump and play without worry and look for guest appearances by their favorite characters.
 Be sure to wear or bring socks.

 Liddle Bites Play Cafe — Long Beach